drocheam/optrace/docs/source/usage/image.rst

 ___________________________

 With a spherical detector surface, there are multiple ways to project it down to a rectangular surface.
-Note that there is no possible way for a projection, that correctly represents angles, distances and areas.
-One might now this problem from different map projections.
+Note that there is no possibility to correctly represents angles, distances and areas at the same time.

-Below you can find the projection methods implemented in optrace and Wikipedia links for their detailed explanation.
+Below you can find the projection methods implemented in optrace and links to a more detailed explanation.
-Details on the math applied internally are found in the math section in :numref:`sphere_projections`.
+Details on the math applied are found in the math section in :numref:`sphere_projections`.

-Available methods are:
+The available methods are:

 .. list-table::
    :widths: 150 300